ostdotcom/website-docupony/platform/docs/introduction.md

 * **Impart value to, and empower, end-users through the OST Wallet**

 :::note Built on Ethereum
-OST Platform APIs and SDKs enable businesses to build innovative solutions on Ethereum and leverage the benefits of its open, distributed, immutable blockchain.
+OST Platform APIs and SDKs enable businesses to build innovative solutions on Ethereum and leverage the benefits of it's open, distributed, immutable blockchain.

+OST Platform is designed for internet-grade transaction volumes and speeds.
 :::

 ## "Brand Tokens" Explained